turingschool/backend-curriculum-site/module1/projects/complete_me.md

 ## Expectations

-This project will be evaluated according to the Mod 1 Project [Rubric](../project_rubric)
+This project will be evaluated according to the Mod 1 Project Rubric.